Data protection

 Legal basis:

-• Social networks (e.g. Twitter/X, Instagram, Facebook - if publicly viewable)
+• Social networks (e.g. Twitter/X, Instagram, Facebook – if publicly visible)

 • Online media and news sites

-• Blogs, forums, video platforms and comment sections
+• Blogs, forums, video platforms, and comments section

-• Websites (worldwide), provided they are related to our company and our activities
+• Websites (worldwide), provided there is a connection to our company and our activities

-• Name or user name of the publishing person (e.g. author of a contribution)
+• Name or user name of the publishing person (e.g. author of a post)

 • Content of the publication (text, images, videos, sound if applicable)